 The reality of risk

 If you visit a financial adviser or use some kind of asset allocation software, you'll be asked a series of questions that will attempt to determine your risk tolerance.
 What this is really asking is how much of a decline you can stand before you panic and sell.
 However, thanks to the Great Recession, you already know the answer to that question.
 From October 2007 to March 2009, the S&P 500 fell more than 50 percent.
-Did you sell your stocks, hold on, or buy more?
-If you just couldn't take that big of a drop, then you need to have something that will hold up the next time the market tanks — and there will be a next time, we just don't know when.
+Other sources of retirement income

 You might be among the lucky minority that will receive a defined-benefit pension (i.e., a monthly retirement check for the rest of your life, courtesy of your employer).
 Or you might decide to purchase such a benefit yourself in the form of an income annuity.
 Maybe you own some property and receive rents every month.
 Whatever the source, a reliable stream of retirement income can factor into an asset allocation.